EYFS – Foundation Stage

 The Curriculum sets out 17 ‘Early Learning Goals’ which most children will achieve by the end of their first year in school.

-All children attending Duston Eldean Primary will have a personal online Learning Journey provided by ‘Tapestry’ whilst in Foundation Stage.
-This allows us to work with parents/carers to share photos, videos, observations and comments of the children in line with the Early Years Foundation Stage Curriculum.
+All children attending Duston Eldean will have a personal online Learning Journey provided by ‘Tapestry’ whilst in Foundation Stage.
+This allows us to work with parents/carers to share photographs, videos, observations, and comments of the children in line with the Early Years Foundation Stage Curriculum.
 This also enables us to build up a record of each child’s learning and achievements during their Foundation Stage year.

-Once access has been gained to your child’s learning journal you will be able to view all observations and photographs from their time in Early Years.
+Once access has been gained to your child’s learning journal, you will be able to view all observations and photographs of their time in Foundation Stage.
 Tapestry also allows you to add observations and photographs of your own as well as share your comments.

 Come and Play Sessions

 Throughout the year there will be the opportunity for you to spend some time in school with your child observing how and what they learn.
-These ‘Come and Play’ sessions will focus on the seven areas of learning from the Early Years Foundation Stage Curriculum.
+At the end of the session, children will perform some songs.

-Each your children will receive a reading book from our Oxford Reading Tree Scheme along with 6 high frequency words to learn at home by sight.
-High frequency words are words that appear very often in written texts (the, and, to, said, etc.) They are a mixture of decodable words (words that can be sounded out) and tricky words (words in which English spelling code works in an usual or uncommon way).
-It is really important that children learn how to read these words as they will make up a large proportion of the words they will be reading in everyday texts.
-We strongly promote reading at home with the aim that children will read at least 3 times a week.
+Each week your child will receive a reading book from our Essential Letters and Sound Scheme along with 6 common exception words (harder to read and spell words) to learn at home by sight.
+Common exception words are words that appear very often in written texts (the, and, to, said, etc.).
+They are a mixture of decodable words (words that can be sounded out) and tricky words (words in which English spelling code works in an uncommon way).
+It is important that children learn how to read these words by sight as they will make up a large proportion of the words they will be reading in everyday texts.
+We strongly promote reading at home with the aim that children will read at least 4 times a week to develop children's confidence and fluency.

 End of Year

-At the end of the academic year, in June, Foundation Stage put on a performance to share with their parents and guardians.
-We also, go on a trip to the farm towards the end of the year to link in with our topic all about ‘Nature’.
+Rabbits and Squirrels go on a trip to the farm towards the end of the year to link in with our topic, ‘Nature’.

 Helping your Child at Home